 Rustic Holiday Centerpiece

-Instead of a traditional centerpiece, I combined several rustic pieces to create a unique gathering.
-I used a rustic candle opera, a basket full of pine and pinecones, a green plant and a bottle brush tree.
+I began with an old rustic candle opera, a basket full of pine and pinecones, a green plant, and a bottle brush tree.

-Christmas Tree & Stockings
+Greenhouse Christmas Tree & Stockings

 Plant Storage in the DIY Greenhouse